dylee9/holidate/README.md

 └── requirements.txt         # Python dependencies
 ```

-## Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Development History

-Originally developed by Jason Lee in 2017 during a summer internship at Coinplug, Inc (South Korea).
+Originally developed by Jason Lee in 2017 during a summer internship at Coinplug.
 The application was designed to create an organized system for managing employee holidays and time-off requests in a corporate environment.

-## Support

-For support, please open an issue on GitHub or contact the development team.

 ---